Content from Introduction

 The IPCC (Intergovernmental Panel on Climate Change), created by the UN in 1988, aims to provide governments at all levels with scientific information that they can use to develop climate policies.
 IPCC reports are also a key input into international climate change negotiations.
 The IPCC is an organization of governments that are members of the United Nations or the World Meteorological Organization (WMO).
 The IPCC currently has 195 members.

-We will always emit carbon through our activities but being carbon efficient means minimizing the amount of carbon emitted per unit of work.
+We will always emit carbon through our activities, but being carbon efficient means minimising the amount of carbon emitted per unit of work.
 We aim to ensure that for each gram of carbon we emit into the atmosphere, we extract the most value possible.

 Key Points